The Alternative 'Russia Scandal'

 It's an alternative Russia scandal.
 And the claims go like this:

 As secretary of state, Hillary Clinton approved the 2010 sale of a mining company to Russia.
 This gave the Russians control of 20 percent of U.S. uranium and placed U.S. national security at risk.
-In return, Clinton's family foundation received $145 million in pledges and donations.
+In return, the Clinton Foundation received $145 million in pledges and donations.

-Trump made this allegation during the 2016 campaign, and again in this Oct.
-19 tweet:
+Trump made this allegation during the 2016 campaign and again in an Oct.
+19 tweet.

 Uranium deal to Russia, with Clinton help and Obama Administration knowledge, is the biggest story that Fake Media doesn't want to follow!— Donald J. Trump (@realDonaldTrump) October 19, 2017

 In the face of repeated fact checks, the president's claims have not withstood scrutiny.
-The president's critics call it an effort to divert attention from Robert Mueller's investigation into possible collusion between the Trump campaign and Russia.
+The president's critics call them part of an effort to divert attention from Justice Department special counsel Robert Mueller's investigation into possible collusion between the Trump campaign and Russia.

-But since the story keeps surfacing and key Republicans are calling for hearings, here's a closer look.
+But because the story keeps surfacing and key Republicans are calling for hearings, here is a closer look.

 Claim: Clinton played a key role in helping Russia gain control of U.S. uranium supplies.

-The Russian state nuclear company, Rosatom, bought a Canadian mining company, Uranium One, in 2010.
+The Russian state nuclear company, Rosatom, bought Canadian mining company Uranium One in 2010.
 Uranium One had, and still has, uranium mining rights in the United States.

 For that reason, President Barack Obama's administration had to approve the deal.
 In a unanimous vote, nine U.S. government departments and agencies signed off.
-All are part of the Committee on Foreign Investment in the United States, and included Clinton's State Department.
+All are part of the Committee on Foreign Investment in the United States and included Clinton's State Department.

 By all accounts, she was not actively involved.
 One of her deputies handled the matter, which was not considered controversial because uranium is widely bought and sold around the world for a range of purposes, from nuclear power plant fuel to medical treatments and research.

-"It's a commercial market, it's a global market.
+"It's a commercial market; it's a global market.
 Companies get bought and sold.
 Some of the companies that do the buying are controlled by foreign governments," said Matthew Bunn, who heads the Project on Managing the Atom, a nuclear policy research group at Harvard's John F. Kennedy School of Government.
 "That's the world we live in.
 It's a totally normal purchase."

 Claim: Uranium One controls 20 percent of the U.S. uranium supply.

-At the time of the 2010 sale, the U.S. Nuclear Regulatory Commission estimated Uranium One held the rights to about 20 percent of U.S. uranium in the ground.
+At the time of the 2010 sale, the U.S. Nuclear Regulatory Commission estimated that Uranium One held the rights to about 20 percent of U.S. uranium in the ground.
 But this figure is misleading.

 The Washington Post reports that it is also outdated.
 It was based on uranium production capacity in 2010, which has since greatly expanded.
 Uranium One's share of mining rights is now far less than 20 percent of the U.S. total.

-What's more, the U.S. is a tiny player in the world uranium market.
+What is more, the U.S. is a tiny player in the world uranium market.
 The U.S. produced 1,126 tons of uranium last year out of global production of more than 62,000 tons, according to the World Nuclear Association.
-So U.S. production is about 2 percent of the world total.
+So U.S. production is less than 2 percent of the global total.

 Uranium One produces a small and dwindling amount of that U.S. figure.
 Last year, it mined just 23 tons in the U.S. — about 2 percent of the small U.S. production.